sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The tolerations that will be added to the pods for the cluster autoscaler module
+The tolerations that will be added to the pods for the cluster autoscaler module.

 ## .spec.distribution.modules.aws.clusterAutoscaler.overrides.tolerations.effect

 ### Constraints

-**enum**: the value of this property must be equal to one of the following values:
+**enum**: the value of this property must be equal to one of the following string values:

 | Value              |
 |:-------------------|